Uberspace/lab/source/guide_pretix.rst

 Prerequisites
 =============

-Since `release 2023.6.0 <https://pretix.eu/about/en/blog/20230627-release-2023-6/>`_ pretix no longer supports MySQL or MariaDB, instead PostgreSQL is required.
+.. note:: Since `release 2023.6.0 <https://pretix.eu/about/en/blog/20230627-release-2023-6/>`_ pretix no longer supports MySQL or MariaDB, instead PostgreSQL is required.

 For setting up PostgreSQL follow this :lab:`UberLab guide <guide_postgresql>`.

-As recommended in the Section `Database and user management <https://lab.uberspace.de/guide_postgresql/#database-and-user-management>`_ please set up a user ``isabell_pretix`` and database ``isabell_pretix_db`` for this project.
+As recommended in the Section `Database and User Management <https://lab.uberspace.de/guide_postgresql/#database-and-user-management>`_ please set up a user ``isabell_pretix`` and database ``isabell_pretix_db`` for this project.

 Your URL needs to be setup: